jmclemore368/cs-solutions/README.md

 2. To respect the author's work, I do not docstring or comment anything beyond what the author's have chosen to display in their own public GitHub repository.
 Occasionally, I will make original comments to clarify Pythonic idiosyncrasies.
    * See the original ideas [here](https://github.com/adnanaziz/epicode)

-3. I attempt to also recreate unit tests for each problem.
-Due to the fundamental differences between Python and C++/Java, these often must change accordingly.

 4. Accounting for the above, this repository otherwise attempts to follow the [PEP8 Style Guide for Python Code](https://www.python.org/dev/peps/pep-0008/)